Tooth Surface Construction by Trivariate Splines

 Saimiri1Saimiri2Saimiri3Saimiri4Saimiri5Saimiri5Saimiri6Saimiri7Saimiri8Saimiri8

 Example 2.
-In order to see the smooth surfaces better, let me use trivariate spline functions of degree 10 and C^2 smoothness.
+In order to see the smooth surfaces better, I used trivariate spline functions of degree 9 and C^2 smoothness over tetrahedral partition based on equally-spaced points inside the bounding box of the data points.
 I used MATLAB transparency method to show the surfaces.
-The following surfaces are the surface by using splines of C^1 smooth and degree 9.
-The other one is based on trivariate splines of C^2 smoothness and degree 9.
+The following surfaces are the surface by using splines of C^2 smooth and degree 9.
+We can see that they are very clean smooth tooth surfaces.
+So far ten tooth surfaces from the spider monkey Saimiri are shown below.
+More can be found in examples later.